offorte/offorte-mcp-server/README.md

 MCP server for Offorte - Create & send proposals using AI.

-This server acts as the bridge between AI agents and Offorte’s proposal engine.
+This server acts as the bridge between AI agents and Offorte's proposal engine.
 It enables external models to create and send proposals via Offorte.
 Built for automation workflows, the [MCP](https://modelcontextprotocol.io/) makes it easy to integrate proposal actions into AI tools, chat interfaces, and autonomous systems.